Examples of student work from the Herzing College Graphic Design Program (Toronto campus)

 2. Graphic Design for Public Services & Spaces

 Where do those graphics on buses and subway trains come from?
 The ones that tell you what to do in case of emergency, where priority seating is, and how to find the nearest exit?

 What about the symbols and designs used in train stations, airports, and other public spaces, communicating everything from directions to rules of conduct?
 This is all the work of graphic designers.

-Graphic design is all around us, as we travel the city's public spaces.
-From public art galleries and museums, to shopping malls, libraries, and transit systems.
+Graphic design is all around us, from public art galleries and museums to shopping malls, libraries, and transit systems.
 Design is used to communicate, inform, and inspire, around every corner.

 3. Graphic Design for Book Covers & Album Art

 Many a famous graphic designer has made their name designing album covers, posters, and book jackets.
 This type of design is extremely creative and gives designers an opportunity to think outside of the box—to draw interest and attention to the events, writers, and musicians their designs represent.